kaby76/AntlrVSIX/README.md

 # AntlrVSIX
-AntlrVSIX is an open source Visual Studio 2019 extension for Antlr v4 grammars.
+AntlrVSIX is a Visual Studio 2019 extension for Antlr v4 grammars.
 This extension provides tagging, "go to def", "find all refs", replace, "go to visitor/listener", command completion, options, reformat, and project templates for compiling and running.